-While many of us associate pineapples with tropical climes, Polynesian breezes and softly swaying palms, it is possible to grow them here in the UK.
+While many of us associate pineapples with tropical climates, Polynesian breezes and softly swaying palms, it is possible to grow them here in the UK.
 Yes – you heard that right!
 Savvy gardeners harnessing the power of the polytunnel can grow thriving, healthy and (most importantly) delicious pineapples right here in our less than tropical climate.

 While it does require a commitment of time and space, growing pineapples in a polytunnel does not have to be a complicated or intimidating task.
 By following our simple guide, you will be tucking into the flavours of the tropics within a few years time.
 Imagine impressing your friends and neighbours with pineapples from your own garden!
 Pina coladas, here you come.